 - Pseudocode is an informal way of writing algorithms for humans to read (not computers!) - Illustrates the logic of an algorithm, but omits details that people can fill in automatically. - You get to make it up as you go along, as long as you (and other people) can easily understand it.

-- Instead of saying name = input("What is your name?") - Pseudocode might use a line that says ask user for name
+• Instead of saying name = input("What is your name?")

-- Instead of sayingif x >= 0 and x <= 100 - Pseudocode might use a line that says if x is between 0 and 100
+Pseudocode might use a line that says name = ask user for name if x is between 0 and 100: print x with 2 decimal places